Become an insightful practitioner and find ‘the good life’ with us.

 Why study Counselling with the University of Divinity?

-The University of Divinity is nationally recognised as having one of the most positive student experiences of any university in Australia.
+The University of Divinity is nationally recognised as having the most positive student experience of any university in Australia.

 For the purposes of Equity Places, disadvantaged groups include: